patrickchirdon/echobot/README.md

 ![image](https://user-images.githubusercontent.com/39843493/234156660-f4ca2442-f254-470b-9e4e-fa78d883e745.png)

 on the right hand corner of the screen it gives an api key and a button that says regenerate.  that's where you get the keys.
-Be sure to specify paper if you want paper trading, otherwise it will trade real money (https://api.alpaca.markets for real trading, https://paper-api.alpaca.markets for simulated trading)
+Be sure to specify paper if you want paper trading, otherwise it will trade real money after you add money to your account (https://api.alpaca.markets for real trading, https://paper-api.alpaca.markets for simulated trading)

-Then click run (circle icon with triangle in the middle)
+Then click run (circle icon with triangle in the middle).
+You could try any of the python strategies in this folder, but crypto_custom_etf is just to get you started.

 The crypto-custom etf strategy doubles every year (roughly).